 Don’t assume that any of the prices are the lowest available anywhere, especially if the seller is a third-party store.
 We've seen stores on Amazon sell products for as much as twice the retail price, often for products that are outdated or even obsolete.

 Check other retailers’ prices, and prices at specialty websites—Best Buy for electronics or Home Depot for tools, for example.
 If it is a hard-to-find item and you really MUST have it at any price, go ahead—at least you're making an educated choice.
-Using a browser plug-in, like InvisibleHand (for Firefox and Chrome), can make this process easy.
+Using a browser plug-in, like InvisibleHand (for Firefox, Chrome and Safari), can make this process easy.
 When you're browsing on Amazon, the plug-in will display a notification pop up with the price and location of the better deal if it knows of one.

 3. Check the suggested retail price